department-of-veterans-affairs/va.gov-team/products/health-care/champva/1010D/sourceoftruth_with_stories.md

 <summary>[H3] Status of the Veteran you’re connected to { Story 1 }</summary>

-Is the Veteran that you are connected to still living? (*Required)
+Is the Veteran that you’re connected to still living? (*Required)

-( ) Yes, the Veteran that I am connected to is still living
+( ) Yes, the Veteran that I'm connected to is still living

-( ) No, the Veteran that I am connected to is deceased
+( ) No, the Veteran that I'm connected to is deceased

 { Buttons } Back / Continue